 Salt spray test: assess the corrosion resistance of your materials

 Salt spray testing is an accelerated aging method used to test the corrosion resistance of metallic or coated materials.
-It reproduces, under controlled conditions, an aggressive saline atmosphere in order to anticipate the behavior of parts in harsh environments.
-This test is commonly used in the packaging, automotive, food, medical device, and industrial equipment sectors subjected to severe atmospheric conditions.
+It replicates, under controlled conditions, an aggressive saline atmosphere to predict the behavior of parts in demanding environments.
+This test is commonly used in the packaging, automotive, food processing, medical device, and industrial equipment sectors, where materials are subjected to severe atmospheric conditions.

 To learn more about accelerated aging methods in the laboratory, you can consult our article: Accelerated aging test: a key method for assessing the durability of materials

-Salt spray is a standardized corrosion test that involves exposing samples to a vapor-saturated environment of a saline solution (usually 5% NaCl) in a climate-controlled enclosure.
-This atmosphere, rich in chlorides, promotes the development of corrosion spots to assess the durability and performance of protective coatings , surface treatments, or bare materials.
+Salt spray is a standardized corrosion test that involves exposing samples to a vapor-saturated environment of a saline solution (usually 5% NaCl) in a climate-controlled chamber.
+This chloride-rich atmosphere promotes the development of corrosion spots, allowing for the evaluation of the durability and performance of protective coatings , surface treatments, or bare materials.

-This is a reference test in the context of quality control , validation of anti-corrosion coatings or compliance with regulatory requirements of products placed on the market.
+This is a reference test in the context of quality control , validation of anti-corrosion coatings or conformity to the normative requirements of products placed on the market.

 How does the salt spray test work?

 The principle is based on the continuous generation of a salt mist projected into a test chamber, maintaining a constant temperature, generally around 35°C , and a relative humidity close to saturation .
-The samples are positioned in the enclosure without contact between them, according to a defined inclination.
+The samples are positioned in the chamber without contact with each other, at a defined angle.

-Several types of tests exist depending on chemical and climatic conditions:
+Several types of tests exist, depending on the chemical and climatic conditions:

 - NSS (Neutral Salt Spray) test : the most common, with a neutral NaCl solution.